-The District engaged the firm of Cherry Bekaert LLP, to audit the books and accounts for the fiscal year ended September 30, 2021.
+The District engaged the firm of Cherry Bekaert LLP, to audit the books and accounts for the fiscal year ended September 30, 2022.
 The District received an opinion dated

-February 7, 2022 regarding the basic financial statements of the District, including the System, for the fiscal year ended September 30, 2021.
-The independent auditors reported, among other things, that "In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the District as of September 30, 2021, and the respective changes in financial position and, where applicable, cash flows thereof and the respective budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America."
+February 8, 2023, except for Note 16, which was dated February 27, 2023, regarding the basic financial statements of the District, including the System, for the fiscal year ended September 30, 2022.
+The independent auditors reported, among other things, that "In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the District as of September 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof and the respective budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America."

-For the fiscal year ended September 30, 2021, the District has kept records of revenues and expenses on an individual utility basis for each of the seven utilities.
+For the fiscal year ended September 30, 2022, the District has kept records of revenues and expenses on an individual utility basis for each of the seven utilities.

-Copies of the audited financial statements, which include a combined balance sheet and income statement for the utilities, are available from the Trustee or the Comptroller's Office of the District.
+Copies of the audited financial statements, which include a combined balance sheet and income statement for the utilities, are available from the Trustee or the District's website at www.rcid.org.